KD-DETR: Knowledge Distillation for Detection Transformer with Consistent Distillation Points Sampling: Related Work

 Knowledge distillation is a widely-used method for model compression and accuracy boosting by transferring the knowledge in a large cumbersome teacher model to a small student. \cite{hinton2015distilling} first propose the concept of knowledge distillation, where the student mimics the soft predictions from teacher.
-Knowledge distillation has been utilized in various fields including classification\cite{zhao2022decoupled}\cite{tian2019contrastive}\cite{beyer2022knowledge}, object detection\cite{yang2022focal}\cite{zhang2020improve}, semantic segmentation\cite{yang2022cross}\cite{liu2019structured}.
+Knowledge distillation has been utilized in various fields\cite{tian2019contrastive}\cite{yang2022focal}\cite{yang2022cross}.
 According to the objective of mimicking, knowledge distillation can be divided into three categories: response-based\cite{zhao2022decoupled}, feature-based\cite{heo2019comprehensive}\cite{yang2022masked} and relation-based\cite{yim2017gift}\cite{zagoruyko2016paying}, which distill with logits, intermediate activations and the relation of features in different layers respectively.

-Recently, several works focus on applying knowledge distillation to object detection\cite{guo2021distilling}\cite{chen2017learning}\cite{kang2021instance}. \cite{chen2017learning} successfully distill the features on the neck, the classification head, and the regression head, while \cite{li2017mimicking} choose to distill the logits and features from the RPN head.
-To overcome the imbalance of foreground and background, \cite{wang2019distilling} introduce fine-grained mask to focus on the region close to ground-truth bounding boxes, \cite{dai2021general} pay more attention to the regions where teacher and student are divided in predictions.
-However, the modern knowledge distillation methods for object detection are built upon the architecture of CNN-based detectors, and are not suitable for DETR due to the completely different transformer architecture.
+Several works focus on applying knowledge distillation to object detection\cite{guo2021distilling}\cite{chen2017learning}\cite{kang2021instance}. \cite{chen2017learning} successfully distills the features on the neck, the classification head, and the regression head, while \cite{li2017mimicking} chooses to distill the logits and features from the RPN head.
+To overcome the imbalance of foreground and background, \cite{wang2019distilling} introduces fine-grained mask to focus on the regions close to ground-truth bounding boxes, \cite{dai2021general} pays more attention to the regions where teacher and student are divided in predictions.

-Since \cite{dosovitskiy2020image} introduce transformer to vision task, several works\cite{touvron2021training}\cite{zhang2022minivit} have verified the effectiveness of knowledge distillation on ViT.
-However, these methods perform trivially or even harmfully on DETR, and there is still a lack of research on DETR distillation.
+However, the modern knowledge distillation methods for object detection are built upon the architecture of CNN-based detectors, and are not suitable for DETR due to the completely different transformer architecture. \cite{chang2023detrdistill} directly introduces response-based and feature-based distillation to DETR with Hungarian-matching.
+Different from the previous work, we analyze the limitation of the set-prediction formulation in knowledge distillation, and propose a general paradigm for both homogeneous and heterogeneous DETR distillation.